xaur/decred-proposals/market-makers/arguments.md

 ### Con: Coins should not pay for MM

 > If all top coins in cryptospace hiring them doesnt mean its the right way to go.
 Communities of those coins never being asked what ppl think about hiring them. (@rickshaw on [2019-08-15](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/41))

+See also Q&A -> "Why exchanges don't pay for MM...".

 ## Concerns